Boron: Halides

-The trihalides adopt a planar trigonal structure.
-These compounds are Lewis acids in that they readily form adducts with electron-pair donors, which are called Lewis bases.
-For example, fluoride (F−) and boron trifluoride (BF3) combined to give the tetrafluoroborate anion, BF4−.
+The trihalides adopt a planar trigonal structures, in contrast to the behavior of aluminium trihalides.
+All charge-neutral boron halides violate the octet rule; hence, they are typically Lewis acidic.
+For example, boron trifluoride (BF3) combines eagerly with fluoride sources to give the tetrafluoroborate anion, BF4−.
 Boron trifluoride is used in the petrochemical industry as a catalyst.
 The halides react with water to form boric acid.
+Other boron halides include those with B-B bonding, such as B2F4 and B4Cl4.